Cervical Ventral Slot Procedure

 A common spinal disease, intervertebral disc disease is known to affect dogs.
 Except for the first two cervical vertebrae, between every other vertebrate is an intervertebral disc that acts as a cushion.
 These intervertebral discs are supportive, allow movement and they also absorb any shock that the spine takes.

 When a dog has this spinal disease, the discs begin to degenerate, and movements can become harder for the dog.
 Less shock will be able to be absorbed and eventually this could result in spinal cord compression or disc herniation.

-There are two common types of intervertebral disc disease, Type I and Type II:
+There are two common types of intervertebral disc disease: